lofar-astron/factor/docs/source/archiving.rst

     Directory containing the time-chunked datasets that Factor uses for processing.

 ``images/``
-    Directory containing the images from the :ref:`facetimage` and :ref:`fieldmosiac` operations.
+    Directory containing the images from the :ref:`facetimage` and :ref:`fieldmosaic` operations.

 ``instrument_tables/``
     Directory containing the self-calibration solution tables.